AaronYang0628/docs/content/CSST/init_ccds_server.md

 - MariaDB has installed though argo-workflow, if not [check link](kubernetes/argo/argo-workflow/software/mariadb/index.html)
 - Redis has installed though argo-workflow, if not [check link](kubernetes/argo/argo-workflow/software/redis/index.html)
 - And init mariadb has finished, if not [check link](../mariadb_import_data//index.html)
+- `nfs-external-nas` nas server has initialized as somewhere, if not [check link](kubernetes/conatiner/software/nfs/index.html)

 ### Steps